Dialectical Behavior Therapy

 As we mentioned, DBT was originally developed as a treatment method for adults struggling with borderline personality disorder who experienced suicidal thoughts and actions.

-Over the years, DBT for teens has been empirically validated and has become a widely used treatment for various emotional and behavioral issues in adolescents.
+Over the years, DBT for teens has been empirically validated and has become widely used in teen mental health treatment.

 Unlike DBT for adults, DBT for teens and adolescents puts a greater emphasis on family involvement when it comes to addressing teenage-specific issues such as peer pressure, identity formation, and academic stress.

-• Family Involvement – Family therapy sessions are also held with the goal of improving communication, resolving conflicts, and teaching family members how to support their child, sibling, etc in their application of the DBT skills they have learned.
+• Family Involvement: Family therapy sessions are also held with the goal of improving communication, resolving conflicts, and teaching family members how to support one another in applying the DBT skills they have learned.

-This comprehensive approach ensures that teens receive the support they need in multiple areas, promoting long-term emotional and behavioral changes.
+This comprehensive approach ensures that teens receive the support they need in multiple areas, promoting long-term, positive emotional and behavioral changes in their everyday lives.

 What Does DBT for Teens Help With?